-The Faculty members at the Department of Microbiology and Immunology are a major resource to their students and their community.
-Our professors have a variety of scientific and research backgrounds and they frequently publish their research, which is made available to the public by the National Center for Biotechnology Information.
-Please visit our Publications section to view the latest faculty publications.
+The faculty members at the Department of Microbiology and Immunology are a major resource to their students and their community.
+Our professors have a variety of scientific and research backgrounds and they frequently publish their research.
+Please click on the name of each faculty member to view their academic experience, research expertise and current publications.

 “My laboratory is investigating the molecular biology of viral hepatitis.
 Current efforts are focused on the molecular biology of hepatitis delta virus (HDV), a unique human pathogen that causes severe liver disease.
 There are 10 – 15 million people infected with HDV worldwide, and there is currently no therapy.
 The 1680nt circular HDV RNA genome is the smallest known to infect man, and produces just one protein.
 It is thus not surprising that HDV relies heavily on host functions and that its RNA is replete with unusual functional properties.
 These properties make investigating this virus particularly interesting and rewarding for both molecular virologists and RNA biologists.”

 The research focus of my laboratory is the understanding of the molecular mechanisms driving immune activation in HIV infection, the major player in the pathogenesis of the infection.
 Immune activation leads to immune dysfunction and poor clinical outcomes.
 Therefore, the understanding of these mechanisms is critical to identify targets of immune intervention to restore the immune system and achieve elimination/control of the viral reservoir.